What is Glucose?

 Always be prepared.
 Before using your blood test kit, ensure that you have everything that you need.
 Check your test strip and lancet level, and order for provisions ahead of time (you never know when a package will be delayed), and change the lancet if it needs to be changed.
 Also, remember to check the batteries.
 There is nothing worse than using the lancet and then having your sample go to waste.

 When testing your blood, you should always remember to wash your hands before your test.
 You want to remove any contamination from your fingers that could alter the result of the test.

 Don’t forget your cleanup.
 Use a cotton ball if needed, and dispose of the test strip once you have your result.
 If you are done with the lancet, be sure to dispose of it in a sharps bin.

 Use a control solution to calibrate the device if you think that the readings are not correct.
 Perhaps you have been out for a long hike, and your sugar levels are showing as being high.
 Use the solution and make sure that the result falls within the desired range.
 If it falls out of the range, then call your meter company if the device cannot be recalibrated manually.

-Pro-tip: use a second drop.
-You are out hiking in the great outdoors, go to test your blood sugar levels, and realize that you are out of alcohol swabs to properly clean your finger.
+Use a second drop.
+Imagine yourself out hiking in the great outdoors and having to test your blood sugar levels, and realizing that you are out of alcohol swabs to properly clean your finger.
 So, what do you do?
 You can use a second blood drop.
 Simply prick your finger and then wipe away the drop of blood.
 Let a second drop appear, giving a gentle squeeze if needed, and use that to test your sugar levels.
 That gives you the best chance of using a sample that is not contaminated.